DiegoLittle/library-query-manager/README.md

 # Library Query Manager
 This is a library that allows you to make query for a library, package, or project by search Github and Package Managers like npm with a configuration file to make it easier to find the library that suits your needs.
-This is a typescript version of a similar program I wrote in Python https://github.com/DiegoLittle/library-query-manager

 ### Setup